derfz/HA-grow-temperature/README.md

 # HA-grow-temperature

 ## This is a grow room temperature control blueprint for HA.
-<p>What is unique about this script is that this script monitors the light switch and sets the temperature of the grow room accordingly.</p>
+What is unique about this script is that this script monitors the light switch and sets the temperature of the grow room accordingly.
-<p>Higher temp during the day and lower temp during the night.</p>
+Higher temp during the day and lower temp during the night.
-<p>Setpoint/hysteresis is the difference between min-max temps.</p>
+Setpoint/hysteresis is the difference between min-max temps.

 <P>It requires these helpers in order work function.</P>